MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 |**Process commands to Copilot**|User interactions with Copilot through chat collaboration are currently processed, but not stored, with services aligned to Data center regional elections (US/EU Region).|

 >[!NOTE]
 >AI Summarization is a background service in Viva Engage premium which provides summarization services for Copilot and [Network analytics](/viva/engage/analytics#network-analytics).
-In Copilot, summarization services enhance its capabilities, such as conversation starters.
-In Network analytics, summarization services are used in network theme extraction, conversation summarization, and network sentiment analysis.
+In Copilot, AI Summarization enhances certain capabilities, such as conversation starters.
+In Network analytics, AI Summarization is used in network theme extraction, conversation summarization, and network sentiment analysis.

 ## Control access to Copilot and AI Summarization services